-The test phase has recently started, so there is not yet detailed information.
+The test phase recently started and there is not additional information publicly available.

 Czech Republic

 The Ministry of Industry and Trade (MTO) is the EPBD implementing body in Czech Republic.

 The information for this country page was obtained from the information available on the European Commission's page.
 If there is anything inaccurate or outdated, please use this brief online form to let us know.